OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 General Terms and Conditions for the use of the XING TalentpoolManager

+General Terms and Conditions for the use of XING Coaches

 General Terms and Conditions for the use of XING Employer Branding Profiles

 General Terms and Conditions for the use of XING Jobs – Online customers